kubeflow/website/content/docs/gke/authentication.md

 [GCP docs](https://cloud.google.com/iam/docs/granting-changing-revoking-access).

 # Authenticating kubectl
-The [`kubectl` tool](https://kubernetes.io/docs/reference/kubectl/overview/) is used for interacting with a Kubernetes cluster through the command line
+The [`kubectl` tool](https://kubernetes.io/docs/reference/kubectl/overview/) is used for interacting with a Kubernetes cluster through the command line.

 ### Connecting to a Cluster using a GCP Account
 If you set up your Kubernetes cluster using GKE, you can authenticate with the cluster using a GCP account.